Brest-Java-Course-2021-2/Valentin-Kravchenko-MockBank/docs/srs/MockBank.md

 #### 3.2.1 View and Filter a List of Credit Cards:
 ##### Basic Action:
   * The user selects the **Cards** tab
-  * The system handles request and displays a list of all credit cards
+  * The system handles request and displays a list of all credit cards sorted by expiration date
     ![](/docs/jpeg/slide_14.jpeg)
   * The list of bank accounts includes the following columns:
     * International Bank Account Number